1993 NCAA Division I men's lacrosse tournament

 The 1993 NCAA Division I lacrosse tournament was the 23rd annual tournament hosted by the National Collegiate Athletic Association to determine the team champion of men's college lacrosse among its Division I programs, held at the end of the 1993 NCAA Division I men's lacrosse season.

 Syracuse defeated North Carolina in the championship game, 13–12, with Syracuse's Matt Riter scoring the game-winner with eight seconds left.
 It was the Orangemen's fourth NCAA championship and eighth overall lacrosse national title.

-Syracuse finished the season 12-2 even though the Tar Heels had beaten the Oragnemen earlier in the season, 14–10.
+Syracuse finished the season 12-2 even though the Tar Heels had beaten the Orangemen earlier in the season, 14–10.

 The championship game was played at Byrd Stadium at the University of Maryland in College Park, Maryland, with 19,965 fans in attendance.

 Qualifying

 Twelve NCAA Division I college men's lacrosse teams met after having played their way through a regular season, and for some, a conference tournament.